-It’s essential to acknowledge that not everyone is good at everything, and outsourcing not only gives you access to experts in the industry but also increases your business efficiency by bringing a fresh perspective to your team.
-Hiring well for things that your internal team is not equipped to handle will reduce costs and have your business more in touch with the latest technology and market trends.
+It’s essential to acknowledge that not everyone is good at everything, and outsourcing not only gives you access to digital marketing experts in the industry but also increases your business efficiency by bringing a fresh perspective to your team.
+Hiring well for things that your internal team is not equipped to handle will reduce costs and have your business more in touch with the latest technology and marketing trends.

 Analyse your data

 Understanding how effective your marketing efforts are is crucial for the long term growth of your business.
 However, for marketing analytics to be useful, you need to make sure that you are measuring the right metrics that are relevant to your campaign.

 Important marketing metrics in many businesses are often overlooked.
 It usually involves a Marketing Manager presenting campaign “results” (cherry-picked data to make the marketing team look good) to a CEO who doesn’t fully understand marketing.
 Creating these manual reports can take days to gather impactful information (from the numerous platforms used - MailChimp, Survey Monkey, Google Analytics… the list is endless).
 This process is time-consuming, ineffective, may include human errors and the Marketing Manager is wasting time which could be better spent elsewhere.